 Where We Tested

 To test the camping pillows in this review, we slept on them every night for months.
 We packed them along with us and used them on car camping trips in Montana and to the Grand Tetons in Wyoming.
 We took them trekking in Alaska and canoeing and camping for five days in the remote Boundary Water Canoeing Area wilderness.
-We used them backpacking in the High Sierras of California and Nevada, the backwoods of Alabama, and in the thick pine forests of Mount Rainier National Park.
+We used them backpacking in the High Sierras of California and Nevada, the backwoods of Alabama, and in the thick pine forests of Mount Rainier and Olympic National Parks.
 We even took a few to Nepal as we trekked through the Himalayan Mountains.
 When not in tents, these pillows were still under our heads, in hammocks on lazy afternoons and in our beds at night.
 Throughout our testing period, the nightly temperatures ranged from 35°F to 75°F.

 - Comfort - 25 percent of overall score

 - Weight - 20 percent of overall score